Mood swings, hot flushes, irregular periods, sleep problems? You could be suffering the classic symptoms of the menopause. Luckily, help is available.

 - A loss of skin elasticity, where the skin becomes drier due to a reduction in collagen

-- A need to empty the bladder more frequently
+- A need to empty the bladder more frequently or urinary incontinence

 - Long-term thinning of the bones resulting in osteoporosis (brittle bones) and osteopenia (when the bone density is reduced)